Former England captains criticise Rabada ban

-LONDON Three former England captains united on Saturday to condemn the one-match ban given to South African paceman Kagiso Rabada.
+LONDON (Reuters) - Three former England captains united on Saturday to condemn the one-match ban given to South African paceman Kagiso Rabada.

 He will miss the second test starting on Friday after receiving a fourth demerit point in 24 months for what the International Cricket Council called "inappropriate language" towards batsman Ben Stokes in the first test at Lord's on Friday.